 New responses are also needed as authoritarian regimes have become more aggressive in utilizing technology to subvert democracy and to project their interests internationally.
-These include: cyber security support; media literacy training with respect to disinformation spread through new media; assistance to civic, media, and political groups that can expose and combat misinformation; and policy advocacy with technology firms to help them understand the impact of their policies on democratic discourse and to help them them prevent their platforms from being used in DDoD attacks.
+These responses include: cyber security support; media literacy training with respect to disinformation spread through new media; assistance to civic, media, and political groups that can expose and combat misinformation; and policy advocacy with technology firms to help them understand the impact of their policies on democratic discourse and to help them prevent their platforms from being used in distributed denial of democracy (DDoD) attacks.
+In NDI is helping to launch this last effort by working with a global grouping of democracy groups, civil society organizations, civic tech partners, associations of political parties and a global network of 4 million citizen election monitors to interact with major technology companies.
+This so-called Design for Democracy Coalition will identify incidents of disinformation that are designed to subvert democratic processes, including elections, and bring them directly to the attention to the tech companies for speedy resolution.
+The Coalition will also provide a vehicle in which to coordinate research, monitor and investigate trends concerning the abuse of technology in efforts to impair democratic discourse, processes and institutions.

-Fourth, for those of us in this country who are engaged in assisting democratic development overseas, we have been most successful when we have joined with others in the international community, including governments, intergovernmental organizations, other nongovernmental groups, along with individual practitioners.
+Fourth, for those of us in this country who are engaged in assisting democratic development overseas, we have been most successful when we have joined with others in the international community, including governments, parliaments, political parties, intergovernmental organizations, and other non governmental groups.
+Today, these groups make up an international democratic architecture that did not exist some 30 years ago.
 As a practical matter, people making a democratic transition require diverse experiences and expertise, along with broad peer support.
 Cooperative approaches also convey a deeper truth: that democrats are joining a community of nations which have traversed the same course, that they can count on natural allies and an active support structure because other nations are concerned and are watching.

 Fifth, the U.S. government -- including the White House, State Department, Congress, and overseas embassies -- can set the tone and foreign aid can provide needed resources.
 Yet, much of the day-to-day democratic development work should be carried out, with proper oversight, by nongovernmental organizations, which operate in the realm of people-to-people relations.
 Such mission-driven groups often have pre-existing, global relationships and are not constrained by the stringent rules of formal diplomacy.
 Most important, in countries where a primary issue is the paucity of autonomous civic and political institutions, the very idea that government ought not control all aspects of society can be undermined by a too visible and too direct donor government hand.
+This is borne out by the results of a new type of opinion research being carried out by NDI in Ukraine to determine populations that are most vulnerable to Russian disinformation campaigns and how best to respond with messages that that build resilience.
+One result shows that such counter messages delivered by government are not seen as credible and may, in fact, lead people to more readily believe in the original disinformation.